telerik/kendo-react-buttons/docs/button/overview.md

 # Button Overview

-The Kendo UI Button is a React component that allows users to achieve a UI functionality by clicking on it.
+The Kendo UI Button is a React component that allows the user to achieve a UI functionality by clicking on it.
 The appearance of the Button can be configured so as to show textual content only, or to display an icon, an image, or a sprite icon, or yet a combination of textual and image content.
-Buttons can be enabled or disabled, allow change events to be attached to them, and provide for visual styling.
+Buttons can be enabled or disabled, and allow the attaching of click events to them.

-The Kendo UI Button for React is a component that is part of the Buttons `npm` package of the Kendo UI suite for React.
+The Button is a component that is part of the Buttons `npm` package of the Kendo UI suite for React.

 **Figure 1.
 A Button template displaying text and a sprite icon as a background image**

-//Vasko goes here
+//a template screen to be added - Vasko

 ## Configuration